 Algos using WinForms or WPF can only be run on Windows machines.

-To do so, open your project file in Visual Studio and replace its contents with the following.
+To do so, open your project file in Visual Studio and replace its contents with the following:

 We have added the UseWpf tag and changed the value of TargetFramework to net6.0-windows.

-Afterward, change the value of the AccessRights class parameter to FullAccess.
+Afterwards, change the value of the AccessRights class parameter to FullAccess.
 Unless this change is made, your extension will not have sufficient access rights to operate with WPF.

 Rebuild your project after making the above changes.